micmejia/bible-dump/AMPC/Colossians/Col 1.md

-For this reason we also, from the day we heard of it, have not ceased to pray _and_ make [[^g]special] request for you, [asking] that you may be filled with the [^h]full (deep and clear) knowledge of His will in all spiritual wisdom [[^i]in comprehensive insight into the ways and purposes of God] and in understanding _and_ discernment of spiritual things--
+For this reason we also, from the day we heard of it, have not ceased to pray _and_ make [special] request for you, [asking] that you may be filled with the full (deep and clear) knowledge of His will in all spiritual wisdom [in comprehensive insight into the ways and purposes of God] and in understanding _and_ discernment of spiritual things--